richipal09/devrel-labs/agentic_rag/README.md

 The system has the following features:

 - Intelligent query routing
-- PDF processing using Docling for accurate text extraction
+- PDF processing using Docling for accurate text extraction and chunking
-- Persistent vector storage with ChromaDB
+- Persistent vector storage with ChromaDB (PDF and Websites)
 - Smart context retrieval and response generation
-- FastAPI-based REST API
+- FastAPI-based REST API for document upload and querying
-- Support for both OpenAI-based agents or local, transformer-based agents (Mistral-7B by default)
+- Support for both OpenAI-based agents or local, transformer-based agents (`Mistral-7B` by default)

 ## Setup